 Dr. Thorben Könemann, Dep.
 Scientific Director, ZARM Drop Tower Operation and Service Company, remarked: “It is always a great pleasure for us to support visionary and promising experiment concepts.
 The success of the GrapheneSail team underlines again the capabilities of the Bremen Drop Tower — offering not only an excellent microgravity environment for fundamental research, but also being a first stepping stone and testbed for space technology without the complexity of in-orbit operations.”

 Accessing this type of facilities is not trivial, even for such a breakthrough initiative.
-Luckily, Dr. Astrid Orr, ESA’s Physical Sciences Coordinator at ESTEC, saw it different: “this project is a wonderful example of scientific research that can be performed with the support of ESA on a ground-based space-analogue platform — in this case microgravity — and which also has high potential for ESA’s future spaceflight and exploration programs.”
+Luckily, Dr. Astrid Orr, ESA’s Physical Sciences Coordinator at ESTEC, saw it differently: “this project is a wonderful example of scientific research that can be performed with the support of ESA on a ground-based space-analog platform — in this case, microgravity — and which also has a high potential for ESA’s future spaceflight and exploration programs.”